bitcoin21ideas/bitcal.github.io/_tabs/zap_it.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fas fa-grav
-order: 4
+order: 5
 ---

 ## Support the project via Lightning Network